Get

 Signs of Hypothermia in Cats

 The normal body temperature for a cat is between 101.0°F–102.5°F. If your cat is exposed to cold temperatures for a long period and their body temperature drops below 100°F, they may suffer from hypothermia, even with all that fur of theirs.
 The thermoneutral zone for cats is higher than for humans.
-So they tend to suffer the effects of cold more easily.
+So they tend to suffer from the effects of cold more easily.

 Hypothermia in cats can be very serious.
-As a cat’s body temperature drops, the heart rate, and other body activities slow down.
+As a cat’s body temperature drops, the heart rate and other body activities slow down.
 There are some signs to watch for that may indicate your cat is suffering from hypothermia, which are:

 • Decreased heart rate